morrison-daniel/PhysLean/README.md

 ## Contributing

-We follow here roughly the same contribution policies as MathLib4 (which can be found [here](https://leanprover-community.github.io/contribute/index.html)).

-A guide to contributing can be found [here](https://github.com/HEPLean/HepLean/blob/master/CONTRIBUTING.md).
+We would love to have you involved!
+See the [Get Involved](https://heplean.com/GetInvolved.html) page to see how you can get involved.

-If you want permission to create a pull-request for this repository contact Joseph Tooby-Smith on the [Lean Zulip](https://leanprover.zulipchat.com), or email.
+Any contributions are welcome!
+If you have any questions or want permission  permission to create a pull-request for this repository contact Joseph Tooby-Smith on the [Lean Zulip](https://leanprover.zulipchat.com), or email.

 ## Installation